 The PSAT test is given to juniors every October on a national test date, and YHS is allowed to set the test dates for sophomores and freshmen.
 All 9th-11th students will be given the opportunity to register.
 Any homeschooled students who wish to take this test will need to register with the Counselor's Office by calling 361-293-3442.
-Testing dates for the 2017-2018 school year are as follows:

 The PSAT costs $16.
 Checks can be made out to Yoakum High School.

 More information about the PSAT can be found by going to www.collegeboard.org.